-To install the Server Monitoring Agent, first download a copy of the installer appropriate for the platform of server from www.webperformance.com.
+To install the Server Monitoring Agent, first download a copy of the installer appropriate for the platform of the server from www.webperformance.com.
 The installer should then be run on each server that will be monitored during the test.
-A GUI will lead the user through the installation process.
-To run the installer in a console only mode, add the argument "-i console" when executing it.
-For example, on Linux, the following command is used to start the installer on command-line mode:
+On Windows platforms, a GUI will lead the user through the installation process.
+For Unix systems, the installer will run on the command line.
+For example: